 Staying Connected Matters More Than You Think

-After traveling to 40+ countries solo: good connectivity means safety, flexibility, and peace of mind.
+After traveling to many countries solo: good connectivity means safety, flexibility, and peace of mind.
 Here's what I've learned about choosing phone and internet options.

 1